term7/RaspberryPi-USB-Privacy-Gadget/README.md

 - Comprehensive logging and debugging options.
 - Multiple DNS filters to block ads, trackers, and malicious domains.

 By using this setup, you can avoid potential issues and ensure a smooth, hassle-free deployment.
+Unless you know exactly what you are doing, we recommend you don't change our *Encryption Settings* and don't use *AdGuardHome's* built-in DHCP server.
+We have set up *NetworkManager* and *Dnsmasq* to handle DHCP.

 #### 1. Stop AdGuardHome